Customizable 8 Day Summer Self Drive Tour of Iceland's Westfjords & Snaefellsnes Peninsula

 Day 6

-Start the day with a visit to the golden-red sands of Rauðisandur, or a relaxing dip in the natural hot pool in the Vatnsfjörður nature reserve.
+Start the day with a visit to the golden-red sands of Raudisandur or a relaxing dip in the natural hot pool in the Vatnsfjordur nature reserve.
+Raudisandur is a beach in the Westfjords known for its red and golden sands.
+This feature is unique since most Icelandic beaches have black sands.

-From there, you can explore the area's unique sights, including the Snæfellsjökull glacier in Snæfellsjökull National Park, Djúpalónssandur black beach, the Dritvík cove and the small, charming hamlets of Arnarstapi, Hellnar, and Búðir.
+From there, you can explore the area's unique sights, including the Snaefellsjokull glacier in Snaefellsjokull National Park.
+You can also visit the Djupalonssandur black beach, the Dritvik Cove, and the small, charming hamlets of Arnarstapi, Hellnar, and Budir.

-As an added extra, you can even choose to take a snowcat to the top of Snæfellsjökull.
-This additional activity starts in the town of Grundarfjörður, where a guide will take you to the foot of the mountain, a vehicle that has been specially built to handle the rough glacial landscapes of Iceland.
-Once you are there, you will switch to a snowcat and ascend to the glacier.
-This magnificent ice cap sits on top of a 7000-year-old volcano, featured in the Jules Verne novel 'Journey to the center of the earth.'
+If you have time to spare, you can take a snowcat to the top of Snaefellsjokull.
+This additional activity starts in the town of Grundarfjordur, where a guide will take you to the foot of the mountain.
+You'll ride a vehicle specially built to handle the rough glacial landscapes of Iceland.

 Read more